botanicalpilot/thallusAPI/README.md

 # Thallus API
-* Thallus API returns seed sowing and gardening information used by the Gibber app (currently under development).
+* Thallus API returns seed sowing and gardening information used by the Gibber app.
 The database holds information for gardening in zone 8 and is intended to be used by gardeners in Portland, Oregon.
-* Built with NodeJs, Express, and Mongooose.
+* Built with Node.js, Express, and Mongooose.
 ## Thallus API is deployed at https://thallus-api.herokuapp.com/api/crops.
 * GET all crops: https://thallus-api.herokuapp.com/api/crops
 * GET crop by id: https://thallus-api.herokuapp.com/api/crops/:id